 - 5. PNR data is information provided by passengers, and collected by and held in the air carriers' reservation and departure control systems for their own commercial purposes.
 While useful for combating terrorism and serious crime, the transfer of PNR data to third countries and the subsequent processing by their authorities constitutes an interference with the fundamental rights enshrined in Articles 7 and 8 of the Charter of Fundamental Rights (the Charter).
 For this reason, it requires a legal basis under EU law and must be necessary, proportionate and subject to strict limitations and effective safeguards. - 6.
 In addition to the Charter, the applicable legal rules in case of transfer and processing of PNR data, include also the horizontal EU legal framework on data protection, namely Regulation (EU) 2016/679 (the GDPR)8 and Directive (EU) 2016/680 (the Law Enforcement Directive)9, as well as the specific Directive (EU) 2016/681 (the EU PNR Directive)10. - 7.
 Furthermore, as highlighted in the Recommendation11, the Court of Justice of the EU (CJEU) on two occasions interpreted the legal framework on PNR and provided guidance as regards proportionality and the necessity of PNR data processing, namely in Opinion 1/15 of 26 July 201712 and Judgment in Case C-817/2019 of 21 June 202213.
 The requirements laid down by the CJEU in the cited case law constitute an important point of reference for the assessment of this Recommendation and any future EU agreement on the transfer of PNR data. - 8.
 The EDPS also recalls that, in addition to the Union legislation, PNR data is subject to international rules and standards.
 The United Nations Security Council Resolution 2396 (2017) on threats to international peace and security caused by returning foreign terrorist fighters, adopted on 21 December 2017, and the subsequent UN Security Council Resolution 2482 (2019) of 19 July 2019, called on UN Member States to develop the capability to collect and use PNR data, based on Standards and Recommended Practices on PNR (SARPs) of the International Civil Aviation Organization (ICAO) from 2020, adopted by means of Amendment 28 to Annex 9 to the Convention on International Civil Aviation (Chicago Convention)14.
-All EU Member States, as well as Norway, are Parties to the Chicago Convention. - 9.
-Another important aspect that deserves specific attention is the legal situation of Norway as a Schengen associated country.
-Pursuant to Article 8 of the Agreement concluded by the Council of the European Union and the Republic of Iceland and the Kingdom of Norway concerning the latters' association with the implementation, application and development
+All EU Member States, as well as Switzerland, are Parties to the Chicago Convention. - 9.
+Another important aspect that deserves specific attention is the legal situation of Switzerland as a Schengen associated country.
+Pursuant to Article 7 of the Agreement between the European Union, the European Community and the Swiss Confederation on the Swiss Confederation's association with the implementation, application and